FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions-new.md

 ```
 {: codeblock}

-You should see an output like this, indicating that the rollout succeeded:
 <img src="images/step_5.5.png"><br/>

 6. You can also get the Deployment with the `wide` option to see that the new tag is used for the image.
 ```